trezor/trezor-suite/.github/ISSUE_TEMPLATE/02_Suite_bug.md

 ---
-name: Trezor Suite or Connect bug report
+name: Trezor Suite - bug report
-about: Something does not work as expected.
+about: Something does not work as expected (desktop/web)
 title: ''
-labels: bug
+labels: bug,
 assignees: ''
 ---